openhab/openhab-addons/addons/binding/org.openhab.binding.icloud/README.md

 The Binding provides two Thing types.

-### iCloud Account Thing
+### Account Thing

 The account Thing, more precisely the account Bridge, represents one Apple iCloud account.
 The account can be connected to multiple Apple devices which are represented as Things below the Bridge, see the example below.
 You may create multiple account Things for multiple accounts.

-### iCloud Device Thing
+### Device Thing

-A device is identified the device ID provided by Apple.
+A device is identified by the device ID provided by Apple.
-If a device is removed or disconnects from the account the respective openHAB device Thing will go OFFLINE.
+If a device is removed or disconnects from the account the respective openHAB device Thing status will change to `OFFLINE`.

 All Things are updated according to the configured refresh time of their shared account Bridge.
-You may force an update by sending the REFRESH command to any channel of the Bridge Things.
+You may force an update by sending the `REFRESH` command to any channel of the Bridge Things.

 ## Channels

-### Bridge Thing
+### Account Thing

 The account Thing does not provide any channels.